WHOIS Domain Lookup for Agencies: Complete Guide

 For networking and research

-It’s especially helpful if you’re looking to purchase a domain that’s already registered; you may be able to contact the current owner directly.
-Just remember to approach with professionalism and respect.
+It’s especially helpful when pursuing a domain that’s already registered; a WHOIS lookup may reveal contact paths to the current owner.
+Always approach outreach with professionalism and respect.

 Also read: How to Buy a Domain That is Taken | Expert Advice from Bluehost